-19 We apply a 30-year time horizon because the data on students who attended Idaho public universities prior to FY $1990-91 is less \ reliable, and \ because \ most of the \ students \ served \ more \ than \ 30 \ years \ ago \ had \ left \ the \ state \ workforce$ by FY 2019-20.
+19 We apply a 30-year time horizon because the data on students who attended Idaho public colleges & universities prior to FY 1990-91 is less reliable, and because most of the students served more than 30 years ago had left the state workforce by FY 2019-20.

 20 This assumes the average level of study from past years is equal to the level of study of students today.
-Emsi Burning Glass used data provided by some universities for previous studies to estimate students' credit load in prior years.
+Emsi Burning Glass used data provided by some institutions for previous studies to estimate students' credit load in prior years.

-value represents the state average incremental increase in wages that the universities' alumni received during the analysis year for every CHE they completed.
+value represents the state average incremental increase in wages that the institutions' alumni received during the analysis year for every CHE they completed.

-the highest value applied to the CHEs of students who had been employed the longest by FY 2019-20, and the lowest value per CHE applied to students who were just entering the workforce.
+Because workforce experience leads to increased productivity and higher wages, the value per CHE varies depending on the students' workforce experience, with the highest value applied to the CHEs of students who had been employed the longest by FY 2019-20, and the lowest value per CHE applied to students who were just entering the workforce.
 More information on the theory and calculations behind the value per CHE appears in Appendix 7.
-In determining the amount of added labor income attributable to alumni, we multiply the CHEs of former students in each year of the historical time horizon by the corresponding average received by former students in FY 2019-20 (as shown in Table 2.13).
+In determining the amount of added labor income attributable to alumni, we multiply the CHEs of former students in each year of the historical time horizon by the corresponding average value per CHE for that year, and then sum the products together.
+This calculation yields approximately \$3 billion in gross labor income from increased wages received by former students in FY 2019-20 (as shown in Table 2.13).

-Table 2.13: NUMBER OF CHES IN WORKFORCE AND INITIAL LABOR INCOME CREATED IN IDAHO, FY 2019-20 value per CHE for that year, and then sum the products together.
-This calculation yields approximately \$2.4 billion in gross labor income from increased wages
+Table 2.13: NUMBER OF CHES IN WORKFORCE AND INITIAL LABOR INCOME CREATED IN IDAHO, FY 2019-20